sebapersson/petab_sciml/docs/src/format.md

 ## [Neural Network Model Format](@id net_format)

-The neural network model format is flexible, meaning that neural network models can be provided in any format supported by tools compatible with the PEtab SciML format (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
-Additionally, the `petab_sciml` library offers a YAML file format (see below) for neural network models, which can be imported into tools across programming languages.
-The reason for this flexibility in format is that, although the YAML format can accommodate many architectures, some may still be difficult to represent.
-Still, when possible, we recommend using the YAML format to facilitate model exchange across different software.
+The neural network model format is flexible, meaning that models can be provided in any format supported by tools compatible with the PEtab SciML format (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
+Additionally, the `petab_sciml` library offers a neural network YAML file format, which can be imported into tools across programming languages.
+This format flexibility exists because, although the YAML format can accommodate many architectures, some may still be difficult to represent.
+However, when possible, we recommend using the YAML format to facilitate model exchange across different software.

-Regardless of the model format, to be compatible with the other files in a PEtab SciML problem a neural network model must include two main parts:
+Regardless of the model format, to be compatible with the other files in a PEtab SciML problem a neural network model must consist of two parts:

 - **layers**: A constructor that defines the network layers, each with a unique identifier.
 - **forward**: A forward pass function that, given input arguments, specifies the order in which layers are called, applies any activation functions, and returns a single array as output.
 The forward function can accept more than one input argument (`n > 1`), and in the [mapping table](@ref mapping_table), the forward function's `n`th input argument (ignoring any potential class arguments such as `self`) is considered as argument `n`.